-Finally, this subprocess also projects the Deferred Action for Childhood Arrivals (DACA) and the Deferred Action for Parents of Americans and LPR's (DAPA) populations, both a subset of the other immigrant population, by age (x) and sex (s).
-The DACA and DAPA populations consists of other than legal immigrants who meet the criteria for either initiative and will be granted authorization to work.
-The eligible DACA populations are estimated separately by those that meet the age, residency and educational requirements of the initial DACA program implemented in 2012, and also those that meet the requirements of the more recent executive actions in 2014, which expand the eligibility requirements.
-Rates are then applied to the eligible population to estimate the net number of individuals who actually apply and obtain DACA status.
-A similar process is done to estimate the eligible and actual DAPA populations for each year in the projection period.
-Both of these populations further divide the never-authorized and visa-overstayer populations.
+Finally, this subprocess also projects the Deferred Action for Childhood Arrivals (DACA) population, a subset of the other immigrant population, by age (x) and sex (s).
+The DACA population consists of other than legal immigrants who meet specific criteria and are granted authorization to work.
+The eligible DACA population is estimated separately by those that meet the age, residency, and educational requirements.
+Rates are applied to the eligible population to estimate the net number of individuals who actually apply and obtain DACA status.